dennisppaul/umgebung/_posts/2025-04-04-Umgebung--A-C-C++Variant-of-Processing.md

 ![2025-04-04-Umgebung--A-C-C++Variant-of-Processing.png](/assets/2025-04-04-Umgebung--A-C-C++Variant-of-Processing.png)

+( this is a message i shared with the HfK community about the release of *Umgebung* … i thought it also fits somehow into this developer blog )

 hej community,

 i have been (very) busy the last weeks making a point: ever since i started using [Processing](https://processing.org) as an environment or paradigm for _designing with code_, i wanted to make a C/C++ variant of it. finally, i did: